 During our second visit, we also had some rain and we managed to enjoy the day.
 In fact, there´re some indoor attractions: Atlantis, LEGO Studios, NINJAGO the ride, the temple and the haunted house are indoor.

-Our conclusion is that Legoland with a toddler is really fun, also for the older children should be great as there’re more excited rides and movies for them.
-In one day you can see the most of Legoland, but with a toddler you won’t be able to ride every single attraction.
+Our conclusion is that LEGOLAND with a toddler is really fun.
+For older children is also great as there’re more exciting rides and movies for them.
+In one day you can see the most of LEGOLAND, but with a toddler, you won’t be able to ride every single attraction.
 So here are some tips from us to make the most of your visit:

 – Parking P6 is for free and just 5 minutes walk from the main entrance (otherwise 50 DKK = ca. 7€).

 – the price difference between a one day and two days ticket is minimal.
-In one day you won’t be able to cover all attractions, so it’s wise to go two days.
+In one day you won’t be able to cover all the attractions, so it’s wise to go for the two-days ticket.

-– if you stay in the legoland holiday village/camping or in the legoland hotel, you can buy discounted tickets: 250 DKK (ca. 35€) for a two day ticket.
+– if you stay in the LEGOLAND holiday village/camping or in the LEGOLAND hotel, you can buy discounted tickets: 250 DKK (ca. 35€) for a two-days ticket.
 We paid 308 DKK/night (ca. 42€) for the camping.

-I hope you enjoyed our vlog and your visit to Legoland!!
-And if you already have been to Legoland, what would you recommend to others?
-Where are you going this summer?
+I hope you enjoyed our blog and your visit to LEGOLAND!!
+If you already have been to LEGOLAND, what would you recommend to others?

 Pin it for later.